InseeFrLab/pynsee/README.rst

    :target: https://pypistats.org/packages/pynsee
    :alt: PyPi Downloads

-``pynsee`` package contains tools to easily search and download French data from INSEE and IGN APIs.

 ``pynsee`` gives a quick access to more than 150 000 macroeconomic series, a dozen datasets of local data, numerous sources available on `insee.fr <https://www.insee.fr>`_,